Samuel Portugal

-Samuel Portugal Lima (born 29 March 1994) is a Brazilian professional footballer who plays as a goalkeeper for Saudi Pro League club Al-Okhdood on loan from Porto.
+Samuel Portugal Lima (born 29 March 1994) is a Brazilian professional footballer who plays as a goalkeeper for Gil Vicente.

 Professional career

 On 4 January 2020, Samuel signed with Portimonense from Coritiba.
 Samuel made his professional debut with Portimonense in a 1–1 Primeira Liga tie with Paços de Ferreira on 21 September 2020, saving a penalty on his debut.

 On 1 September 2022, Portugal signed a five-year contract with fellow Primeira Liga side FC Porto, for a reported fee of €4 million.